 The morning is important for several reasons:

 - It’s usually a quiet time where you can afford to be with yourself.
 I say usually because there are exceptions, especially when you have small children.
-But generally, it is probably the quietest and most tranquil part of anyone’s day.
+But generally, it is probably the most tranquil part of anyone’s day.
 This is one reason why you should wake up a little earlier than you’d like to.
 If you wake up before everybody else, you have the time to yourself, and you don’t have to feel guilty either.

 - The way you set your mind at the beginning of the day will drive your attitudes and behaviors throughout the day.
 If you start in a peak state, there’s enough room to burn that energy.
 If you start at the bottom, you’ll be crawling.